Know Climbing Issues

 Know Your Climbing Area

 - What is the color of the rock?
-Climbers are just one user of an area, and we want to consider our visual impact.
-The color of the area's rock will influence what color chalk we use, as unsightly chalk marks detract from the visual experience of the next user.
-Since climbing areas are often highly visible to others, rock color will also influence what color clothing we wear and even what color of rope we use.
+Climbers are just one user of an area, so consider your visual impact.
+The color of the area's rock will influence what color chalk you use, as unsightly chalk marks detract from the visual experience of the next user.
+Rock color will also influence the color of your clothing and even your rope.

 - What is the site's climbing ethic?
 Research whether or not there are site-specific guidelines about climbing free, using removable protection or leaving marks on rocks.

 - Are there seasonal wildlife closures?
 Some climbing areas are closed periodically to protect nesting birds or other local wildlife.
-Find this out BEFORE you've driven to the site.
+Find this out before you drive to the site.

 - What about vegetation?
-Climbing activity has an impact on the plants and soils at the bottom and top of a climb, as well as on cliff-dwelling plants.
+Climbing has an impact on the plants and soils at the bottom and top of a climb, as well as on cliff-dwelling plants.
 The Access Fund identifies 6 zones impacted by a typical climb (see illustration below).
-Some areas have highly sensitive vegetation, while others have fewer concerns.
-As climbers, we must minimize our impact on vegetation at all times but be aware of site-specific issues as well.
+Please minimize your impact on vegetation at all times but be aware of site-specific issues as well.

 Reduce Your Impact

-Leave No Trace is a philosophy that encourages outdoor enthusiasts to make as little impact as possible while enjoying their outdoor activities.
+Leave No Trace is a philosophy that encourages you to make as little impact as possible while enjoying your outdoor activities.
 A common saying is, "Take only photos, leave only footprints."
 However, even footprints should be minimized.

 The Access Fund's 6 zones of a climbing area:

-Throughout these zones, and anywhere for that matter, Leave No Trace principles should be practiced to minimize erosion to the land, reduce damage to vegetation and avoid negative impacts to wildlife.
-They also help to preserve the solitude (noise is pollution, too).
+Always practice the Leave No Trace Seven Principles so you can minimize erosion to the land, reduce damage to vegetation, avoid negative impacts to wildlife and help to preserve the solitude (noise is pollution, too).

 This is where you park your vehicle, grab your gear and start walking to the climb's staging area.